 The cash flow statement is divided into three sections:

-- Operating Activities—this part of the cash flow statement that records the movement of cash from typical business activities, like sales and purchases of goods/services.
+- Operating Activities—this section records the movement of cash from typical business activities, like sales and purchases of goods/services.

 - Financing Activities—this section can cover anything from transactions with stockholders (which doesn’t apply to many startups), creditors, investments in treasury stock, etc.

 A cash flow statement combines those three sections into a simple form that tallies the company’s overall balance.
-You can find a simple cash flow statement example on any basic accountancy website.
+You can find a simple CFS example on any basic accountancy website.
 We threw one together so that you can check out how it all works: